 The Sama Sama reggae bar is on most lists of things to do on Gili Trawangan for a reason.

 Many people visit the Gilis every year because of the nightlife.
 If you prefer live music over nightclubs like me, then you won't be disappointed by the Sama Sama Reggae Bar, located close to the Gili T Boar Harbour.

 13. Indonesian Cooking Class on Gili Trawangan

-If you search the best-rated tours and activities on Gili T, you’ll find this particular cooking class right at the top.
-It’s also mentioned in tonnes of blogs and even in the Lonely Planet guide!
+If you search for the best-rated tours and activities on Gili T, you'll find this particular cooking class right at the top.
+It's also mentioned in tonnes of blogs and even in the Lonely Planet guide!